 That night I was checking my email very often, and nothing of any real value was accomplished.
 I called it a night around 11PM, and hoped to wake up to some good news.
 Luckily, that is exactly what happened, I received this email just after midnight:

-Being suspended was a painful process, and a quick reminder of just how quickly things can change.
-There is a somewhat limited amount of information out there when you are suspended on the appeal process, so I am going to make a minimally edited version of my appeal letter available for download.
+My Amazon suspension was a painful process, and a quick reminder of just how quickly things can change.
+There is a somewhat limited amount of information out there when you are suspended on the appeal process.
+To help, I am going to make a minimally edited version of my appeal letter available for download.
 I have only removed personal information, and have left the content of the letter the same.
 I believe this letter is very valuable as it gives an example of a successful appeal should you ever be in this position.
 The letter is available for any price you want, even free if that’s what works for you, I don’t want price to be the issue with this.
 All you have to do is click the add to cart button below, pick the price you want to pay, and you will receive an email with the download:

 I hope that everyone reading this never is in the position of having to submit an appeal, but I do believe seeing a successful appeal letter could be very beneficial which is why I am making it available via the above add to cart button.

 If you do not feel comfortable submitting your own appeal, I would recommend checking out Cynthia Stine’s Reinstatement Services.
 They are not cheap, but she has been getting some excellent results for her clients.
 Also she has written an excellent guide on making sure you don’t get suspended in the first place.
 It is only $19.99 and covers an extensive list of processes to make sure you are doing everything you can to keep your account in good standing.
 Here is the link to the book: Suspension Prevention.